Shalafi01/php-MovieDatabase/README.md

 ## Features

-- Browse a list of movies with details such as title, genre, year, and description
+- Browse movies with details such as title, genre, year, and description
 - Search functionality to find movies by title or genre
 - Responsive layout for desktop and mobile devices
 - Backend powered by PHP and MySQL database